pmorissette/bt/docs/source/examples-nb.rst

     # calculating its first point.
 Therefore, it will start with a bunch of nulls (NaNs).
     tw[sma200.isnull()] = 0.0

 Ok so we downloaded our data, calculated the simple moving averages, and then we setup our target weight (tw) DataFrame.
-Let's take a look at our target weights to see if they make any sense.
+Let’s take a look at our target weights to see if they make any sense.

 .. code:: ipython3